System Design Space

 Database Selection Framework

-A practical framework for choosing a DBMS for a task: OLTP vs OLAP, read/write profile, consistency, replication, sharding and operational risks.
+A practical framework for choosing a DBMS by workload profile: OLTP and OLAP, read/write ratio, consistency, replication, sharding, ownership cost, and operational risk.

 Foundation